MateuszKubuszok/Skat/README.md

 ## Notes

 Game implements official rules without any local additions (no *Ramsch* for instance).
-However it doesn't implement idea of giving deal up early.
+It doesn't implement idea of giving deal up early or ability to counter bidding as well.

 Naming in the game is in most part derrived from English Wikipedia.
-However there are some local names used.
+However, there are some local names used.
 Cards suites use upper-silesian names:

   * **Kreuz** - for *Clubs*/*Acorns*/*Trefl*,